closemarketing/sms-manager/README.md

 = Setup =

-You'll need to have a Clickatell account.
+You'll need to have a Bulk SMS Provider account.
 You can create one in  , and then with your account user and password, use it in this area.

 1. Sign up with http://www.dpbolvw.net/click-6479416-10807973
 2. Create a new connection of type HTTP with Bulk SMS Provider